James4Ever0/notes/k8s reboot pod and vm.md

 ---
 created: 2024-07-24T13:56:14+08:00
-modified: 2024-07-24T18:55:45+08:00
+modified: 2024-07-24T18:55:57+08:00
 ---

 # k8s reboot pod and vm

 to reboot you need to kill the pod/vmi and recreate it, thereby all its states will be lost.

-for vmi there is an option called `soft-reboot` which is absent in pods. however the containing vm runner pod must not exit.
+for vmi there is an option called `soft-reboot` which is absent in pods. however the vm runner pod must not exit.